mo2000b/webrep/README.md

    git add .
    git commit -m "Initial commit"
-4. Add the remote repository (using your repository's URL; here we use your new link): git remote add origin https://github.com/mo2000b/finalrep.git
+4. Add the remote repository (using your repository's URL; here we use your new link): git remote add origin https://github.com/mo2000b/webrep.git
+5. Pull any changes from the remote branch (to avoid non-fast-forward errors): git pull origin main --rebase
-5. Push your changes to the main branch: git push -u origin main
+6. Push your changes to the main branch: git push -u origin main
-6. Once pushed, the GitHub Actions workflow (defined at .github/workflows/deploy.yml) will build your project and deploy its output to the gh-pages branch.
+7. Once pushed, the GitHub Actions workflow (defined at .github/workflows/deploy.yml) will build your project and deploy its output to the gh-pages branch.
-7. In your GitHub repository, navigate to Settings > Pages and ensure the source is set to the gh-pages branch.
+8. In your GitHub repository, navigate to Settings > Pages and ensure the source is set to the gh-pages branch.
-8. Your site will be available at: https://<your-github-username>.github.io/<repository-name>/
+9. Your site will be available at: https://<your-github-username>.github.io/<repository-name>/